Jiayu-Xiong/yuinst-canvas-drawio-skill/README.md

 - Keep tile outputs bounded and margin-free.
 - Do not depend on `ref.png` as the final artifact.
 - Prefer deterministic composer scripts over hand-positioned layouts.

+## Acknowledgement

+The author Jiayu Xiong would like to thanks his advisors Jing Wang, Qi Zhang, and his grandmother Xiaomao Wang.